viamrobotics/docs/docs/get-started/try-viam/rover-resources/rover-tutorial.md

 - A MicroSD card and an adapter/reader
   {{< /alert >}}

-{{<imgproc src="get-started/try-viam/rover-resources/viam-rover/rover-front.jpg" resize="400x" declaredimensions=true alt="The front of the assembled Viam Rover">}}
+{{<imgproc src="get-started/try-viam/rover-resources/viam-rover/rover-front.jpg" resize="400x" declaredimensions=true alt="The front of the assembled Viam Rover 1">}}

 This guide covers what's inside the kit, describes each component, provides instructions for wiring your rover, and includes links for additional hardware.

 ## What's inside the kit

-1. One assembled Viam Rover.
+1. One assembled Viam Rover 1.

-   {{<imgproc src="get-started/try-viam/rover-resources/viam-rover/rover-side.jpg" resize="400x" declaredimensions=true alt="The side of the assembled Viam Rover">}}
+   {{<imgproc src="get-started/try-viam/rover-resources/viam-rover/rover-side.jpg" resize="400x" declaredimensions=true alt="The side of the assembled Viam Rover 1">}}

 1. Four M2.5 screws for mounting your Raspberry Pi.